exonum/exonum/exonum/src/storage/proof_map_index/README.md

 Each time we go to the right, we push the other (i.e., left) child of the junction node to the end of `l`.
-Conversely, if we go to the left, we prepend the other (right) child of the junction to the beginning of `r`.
+Conversely, if we go to the left, we add the other (right) child of the junction to the beginning of `r`.
 The search ends when we reach the leaf node of the index tree with the searched key, or neither of the children of the current junction matches; in the latter case, we add both its children to `l` and `r` as described above.